cea-hpc/modules/doc/source/design/extra-match-search.rst

 As extra match search is performed after *phase 3*, search operation will only applies on result obtained from traditional lookup.

+In case no-indepth mode is asked and extra match search should be performed, traditional file lookup (by ``findModules``) is made to return all existing files.
+Not only those matching depth level.
+As extra match filtering process may eliminate some entries, all of them should be tested to obtain accurate result.

 Extra match search will only be performed if search query requires it.
 It will be determined by ``isExtraMatchSearchRequired`` procedure.
 See `What triggers an extra match search?`_ for applying conditions.
 Current search module